Rezar/MLBook/README.md

 I might upload a few more chapters here as well, if you like to get them, keep watching this repo.

 ---------------------------------
-I should acknowlegde many people who helped me in this journey, especially my amazing comic illustrators: Shakiba Sadeghi, Fereshteh Alikhani, Beatrice Bassolli
+I should acknowlegde many people who helped me in this journey, especially my amazing comic illustrators: Shakiba Sadeghi, Beatrice Bassolli